ml5js/ml5-library/CODE_OF_CONDUCT.md

 -  **Document**.
 Everyone loves documentation.
 Help is needed porting examples, and adding documentation, and creating tutorials.
 -  **Teach**.
 Teach a workshop, a class, a friend, a collaborator!
 Tag [@ml5js on Twitter](https://twitter.com/ml5js?lang=en) and we will do our best to share what you're doing.
 -  **Create**. ml5.js is looking for designers, artists, coders, programmers to bring your creative and amazing work to show and inspire other people.
 Submit your work to info@ml5js.org.
 -  **Donate**. ml5.js is a free and open source and made by artists.
-While ml5.js is not currently accepting donations, you can help support the development of ml5.js through a donation to other adjacent open source projects and endeavors such as the [Processing Foundation](https://processingfoundation.org/support) and [The Coding Train](https://www.patreon.com/codingtrain).
+While ml5.js is not currently accepting donations, you can help support the development of ml5.js through a donation to other adjacent open source projects and endeavors such as the [Processing Foundation](https://processingfoundation.org/support).

 ## Contributor Covenant Code of Conduct